EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Gadolinium-based contrast agents (GBCAs) are used since their introduction in the 1980s for improving the contrast in magnetic resonance imaging for medical diagnostics.
 In order to reduce the toxicity of the paramagnetic gadolinium (Gd), the metal is complexed with polyaminocarboxylic acid.
 These chelates are selected in order to create complexes of relatively high thermodynamic and kinetic stability and high water solubility.
-As a result, the GBCAs are in general excreted after administration unmetabolized to great extend in relatively short times.
-Related to the different chelates used, the GBCAs can be divided into linear and macrocyclic ones, either class of which can be further subdivided into ionic and nonionic compounds.
-Under physiological conditions, the macrocyclic GBCAs are more stable (especially kinetic wise) than the linear type and the ionic linear GBCAs are more stable than the nonionic linear GBCAs.
+As a result, the GBCAs are in general excreted after administration unmetabolized to great extent in relatively short times.
+Related to the different chelates used, the GBCAs can be divided into linear and macrocyclic ones, either class of which can be further subdivided into ionic and non-ionic compounds.
+Under physiological conditions, the macrocyclic GBCAs are more stable (especially kinetic wise) than the linear type and the ionic linear GBCAs are more stable than the non-ionic linear GBCAs.

-While considered to be safe for nearly 25 years, in the last decade it has become well established that a trace amount of Gd does accumulate for a prolonged time in multiple organs, including the brain, after single and even more so after repeated GBCAs administration.
+While considered to be safe for nearly 25 years, in the last decade it has become well established that a trace amount of Gd does accumulate for a prolonged time in multiple organs, including the brain, after a single and even more so after repeated GBCAs administration.
 Since the degree of retention observed was found to be more pronounced for linear GBCAs, the European Medicines Agency (EMA) has retracted the approval of linear GBCAs for general application in Europe.

 While the retention of Gd in different tissues could not be related to clinical effects, a complete understanding of the retention mechanism and the characterization of the Gd species involved, is essential for the long-term GBCA safety.
 Numerous studies have tried to shed light on this issue, with many questions left open.
 Several studies have shown that Gd retention is more pronounced with linear GBCAs than with macrocyclic ones.
-The distribution of Gd in different tissues is not uniform, but shows quite high heterogeneity with hot spots in areas rich in endogenous metals such as iron.
-Such findings have fueled the hypothesis, that transmetallation may withdraw the Gd from the chelate making the Gd available for binding with biomolecules.
+The distribution of Gd in different tissues is not uniform, but shows quite high heterogeneity, with hot spots in areas rich in endogenous metals such as iron.
+Such findings have fueled the hypothesis, that transmetallation may withdraw the Gd from the chelate, making the Gd available for binding with biomolecules.
 A multimodal imaging study using transmission electron microscopy (TEM) associated with nanoSIMS (nanoscale secondary ion mass spectrometry) demonstrated the presence of Gd deposits containing phosphorus in the deep cerebellar nuclei (DCN), strongly suggesting formation of GdPO4.
 While such hypothesis is only based on co-localization, more direct identification of the Gd-species directly in the tissue by using synchrotron-based techniques such as EXAFS and XANES were not successful up to now.

-Alternative techniques based on the use of chromatographic species separation and identification by mass spectrometry require to have the species extracted into solution.
+Alternative techniques based on the use of chromatographic species separation and identification by mass spectrometry require having the species extracted into solution.
 Here the problem is to obtain high extraction efficiency without harsh conditions that would destroy the original species.
 Most of the extraction procedures reported could only extract a minor part of the retained Gd, leaving the question of the retained species open.

 The new study